Robert Wiedersheim

-Robert Ernst Eduard Wiedersheim (21 April 1848 in Nürtingen – 12 July 1923 in Schachen (Lindau)) was a German anatomist who is famous for publishing a list of 86 "vestigial organs" in his book The Structure of Man: An Index to His Past History.
+Robert Ernst Eduard Wiedersheim (21 April 1848 – 12 July 1923) was a German anatomist who is famous for publishing a list of 86 "vestigial organs" in his book The Structure of Man: An Index to His Past History.

 Biography

 Wiedersheim's father was Eduard Friedrich Wiedersheim (1819–1882), a medical doctor and naturalist.
 His mother, Bertha Friederike Wiedersheim (née Otto, 1825–1848) died a few days after his birth.
 During his school years Wiedersheim showed an interest in botany and zoology.
 However, he was not a good student and barely passed the final examination.

 Initially commencing a science degree at Lausanne in 1868 Wiedersheim switched after one semester to a medical degree at Tübingen, following his father's wishes.
 He studied at Tübingen from 1868 to 1870 under Franz Leydig.
 In 1871 he moved his studies to Würzburg and the following year to Freiburg.
 In 1872 Wiedersheim finished a doctoral thesis on the finer structural relations of the glands in the gizzard of birds, a subject suggested to him by Carl Hasse while in Würzburg.

 In 1873 Wiedersheim married Mathilde (Tilla) Sophie Gruber with whom he had one son, Walter Wiedersheim.

 After finishing his studies Wiedersheim returned to Würzburg where he worked as an assistant to Albert von Koelliker until 1876.
 In 1876 he became an associate professor of anatomy at the Albert Ludwigs University of Freiburg where he taught until 1918.
 He became an expert in comparative anatomy and published a number of relevant textbooks.
 He also collected early photographs and documents of scientists of his day.
 In 1883 Wiedersheim became a full professor of anatomy and succeeded Alexander Ecker as the director of Freiburg's Institute of Anatomy and Comparative Anatomy.